-Executive Compensation Components for Fiscal 2021
+Executive Compensation Components for Fiscal 2022

 Base Salary.
-Base salary is an important element of our executive compensation program as it provides executives with a fixed, regular, non-contingent earnings stream to support annual living and other expenses.
+Base salary is an important element of our executive compensation program as it provides executives with a fixed, regular, noncontingent earnings stream to support annual living and other expenses.
 As a component of total compensation, we generally set base salaries at levels believed to attract and retain an experienced management team that will successfully grow our business and create stockholder value.
-We also utilize base salaries to reward individual performance and contributions to our overall business objectives, but seek to do so in a manner that does not detract from the executives' incentive to realize additional compensation through our stock options.
+We also utilize base salaries to reward individual performance and contributions to our overall business objectives but seek to do so in a manner that does not detract from the executives' incentive to realize additional compensation through our bonus and equity incentive programs.

 The Compensation Committee reviews the Chief Executive Officer's salary at least annually.
-The Compensation Committee may recommend adjustments to the Chief Executive Officer's base salary based upon the Compensation Committee's review of his/her current base salary, incentive cash compensation and equity-based compensation, as well as his/her performance and comparative market data.
+The Compensation Committee may recommend adjustments to the Chief Executive Officer's base salary based upon the Compensation Committee's review of his current base salary, incentive cash compensation and equity-based compensation, as well as his performance and comparative market data.
 The Compensation Committee also reviews other executives' salaries throughout the year, with input from the Chief Executive Officer.
 The Compensation Committee may recommend adjustments to other executives' base salary based upon the Chief Executive Officer's recommendation and the reviewed executives' responsibilities, experience, and performance, as well as comparative market data.
+Mr. Myers received an increase in his base salary on March 1, 2022 resulting in an annualized base salary of \$380,880.

-In utilizing comparative data, the Compensation Committee seeks to recommend salaries for each executive at a level that is appropriate after considering experience for the relevant position and the executive's performance.
+In utilizing comparative data, the Compensation Committee seeks to recommend salaries for each executive at a level that is appropriate after giving consideration to experience for the relevant position and the executive's performance.
 The Compensation Committee reviews performance for both our Company (based upon achievement of strategic initiatives) and each individual executive.
 Based upon these factors, the Compensation Committee may recommend adjustments to base salaries to better align individual compensation with comparative market compensation, to provide merit-based increases based upon individual or company achievement, or to account for changes in roles and responsibilities.